midoHaz/midoHaz/README.md

 - 👋 Hi, I’m @midoHaz
-- 👀 I’m interested in Ai
+- 👀 I’m interested in front-end & mobileApp(flutter)
-- 🌱 I’m currently learning ...python
+- 🌱 I’m currently learning ...js &dart
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...01200462973 or m.hamza1533@gmail.com